stevehopkinson/assert-equals/README.md

-# assert-equals
+# Assert Equals
-A lightweight assert-equals function for testing
+A lightweight assert-equals function for use in inline testing.